Introduction

 My general play-style in the lane can be described as a harrassing AP caster.
 That is, you should be constantly seeking to use your Q (

-The defensive tree is where the action is!
+The defensive tree can work if your lane opponent is going full turtle or your team desperately needs you to be the tank.
 The extra armor, magic resist, health regen and health bonuses are taken to maximise your sustain in the early lane.
-Cooldown reduction per level, movement speed and the reduced CC buffs are more geared towards helping your late game.

-Magic penetration.
-I can't stress the usefulness of this type of rune enough for not only the early extra damage it will provide you but later on the magic pen is really going to take over in terms of significance.
-Hence I like the nature the quintessences and marks in comparison to the armor penetration variety.
+Magic penetration and flat AP.
+I can't stress the usefulness of these types of runes enough for not only the early extra damage it will provide you but later on the magic pen is really going to take over in terms of significance.

 In order to maximise